ensdomains/thorin/README.md

   - [Adding Components](https://thorin.ens.domains/guides/development#adding-components) - A list of files that need to be added or modified for each component.
   - [Style Guidlines](https://thorin.ens.domains/guides/development#style-guidelines) - Rules and tips to follow to keep the project code consistent and maintainable.
   - [Common Issues](https://thorin.ens.domains/guides/development#common-issues) - A list of known issues and how to resolve them.
-- [Playroom Guide](https://thorin.ens.domains/guides/playroom) - Information on how to add state and interactivity to sample code in playroom and mdx code previews.

 ## Contributing